fadugyamfi/laravel-api-base/README.md

 use Illuminate\Http\Request;
 use Illuminate\Support\Facades\Route;

+// Add a special endpoint for returns subtasks of a Todo.
+These must come BEFORE the apiResource call Route::get('todos/{id}/subtasks', 'TodoController@subtasks");

 // adds all the basic endpoints for GET, POST, PUT, DELETE as well as /search and /count Route::apiResource('todos', 'TodoController');